 \section{Introduction}

 Finding an extremal set that attains a given graph invariant is the most basic problem concerning graph invariants.
 Another basic question is how many extremal sets for a given invariant are there in a graph.
 For instance, this question was studied recently in relation with the number of minimum total dominating sets~\cite{HR} and the number of minimum dominating sets~\cite{ADMR}.
-Back in 1985, Hopkins and Staton~\cite{hs-1985} studied the graphs having a unique maximum independent set, and called them the {\em unique indepedendence graphs}.
-The study was continued by Gunther et al.~\cite{ghr-1993}, while recently Jaume and Molina~\cite{jm-2018} provided an algebraic characterization of unique independence trees, which can be used for efficient recognition of such trees.
-In another paper of Gunther et al.~\cite{ghmr-1994} the trees having a unique minimum dominating set were characterized, while Haynes and Henning in~\cite{hahe-2002} characterized the trees with a unique minimum total dominating set.
+In 1985, Hopkins and Staton~\cite{hs-1985} studied the graphs that have a unique maximum independent set, and called them the unique independence graphs.
+The study of these graphs was continued by Gunther et al.~\cite{ghr-1993}.
+Recently Jaume and Molina~\cite{jm-2018} provided an algebraic characterization of unique independence trees, which can be used for efficient recognition of such trees.
+In another paper of Gunther et al.~\cite{ghmr-1994} the trees that have a unique minimum dominating set were characterized, while Haynes and Henning in~\cite{hahe-2002} characterized the trees with a unique minimum total dominating set.
 Two recent papers considered graphs, and in particular trees, that have unique maximum (open) packings~\cite{bope-2020+,bks-2019}.
 In addition, it was proved in~\cite{bks-2019} that the recognition of the graphs with a unique maximum (open) packing is polynomially equivalent to the recognition of the graphs with a unique maximum independent set, and that the complexity of all three problems is not polynomial, unless P=NP~\cite{bks-2019}.
-In this paper, we extend this investigation to problems of zero forcing and Grundy domination, concepts initiated in~\cite{AIM, bgmrr-2014,bhr-2016}; see also~\cite{bbgkkptv-2017}, where a close relation between these concepts was established.
-The zero forcing number is a useful lower bound for the minimum rank of a graph~\cite{AIM}, and received great attention in the last decade (one can find about 100 papers in MathSciNet concerning zero forcing in graphs).
-Next, we present some domination concepts including Grundy domination.
+In this paper, we extend these investigation to several other graph parameters, namely to the four Grundy domination invariants and the zero forcing number.